List of SpongeBob SquarePants characters: Sandy Cheeks

 Sandy Cheeks (voiced by Carolyn Lawrence) is a brown squirrel from Texas who lives in an air-filled glass dome and wears a diving suit to be able to breathe underwater.
 When aquatic creatures enter her home, they wear helmets of water to survive.
 Sandy speaks with a Southern drawl and often uses Texas slang.
 Her hobbies include extreme sports, science experiments, and karate.
 Sandy is also a member of the Gal Pals, a friend group with Karen, Mrs. Puff, and Pearl.

 Mrs. Puff

 Mrs. Puff (voiced by Mary Jo Catlett) is a paranoid pufferfish who is SpongeBob's teacher at boating school, an underwater driver's education facility where students drive boats like cars.
 She wears a sailor suit and her school is a lighthouse.
-SpongeBob is Mrs. Puff's most dedicated student and knows the answer to every question on her written and oral exams, but always panics a lot and crashes when he actually boards a vessel.
+SpongeBob is Mrs. Puff's most dedicated student and knows the answer to every question on her written and oral exams, but always panics and crashes when he actually tries to drive.
 She puffs up into a ball when she is scared or injured.
 As a running gag, she is frequently arrested by the police, usually due to her being responsible for SpongeBob when he unintentionally causes destruction around Bikini Bottom during his boating tests.